louisfaury/cruxponent/content/post/regularised_mdp.md

 $\Omega(p) = \sum\_{a\in\mathcal{A}} p_a\log p\_a$
 and $\Omega^\star(p) = \log[\sum\_{a\in\mathcal{A}}\exp(p_a)]$ being the smoothed maximum.
 For instance, the soft q-learning of {{< ref link="sql">}} [2]{{< /ref>}}
-can be seen as a extension of the $\Omega$-regularised value iteration algorithm (extend to support stochastic approximation and function approximation).
+can be seen as an extension of the $\Omega$-regularised value iteration algorithm (extend to support stochastic approximation and function approximation).
 There, the main difficulty comes from the evaluation of $\Omega^\star$ for continuous action spaces (it involves an integral over $\mathcal{A}$).